 Physical Therapy Connections, P.C. uses a pelvic floor treatment program that addresses urinary incontinence, pain, prolapse, E.D., and other pelvic floor dysfunctions.

-The internal assessment requires disrobing from the waist down to visually inspect how the muscles respond with cough, kegel and bearing down.
-No speculum is required like in a OBGYN office because we are not looking at internal organs; it is a one digit assessment to test strength, test for prolapse, and identify any areas of abnormal tightness that may contribute to pelvic pain or incontinence.
-The pelvic floor muscles can also be tested and assessed on male patients.
+The internal assessment of the pelvic floor muscles requires disrobing from the waist down to visually inspect how the muscles respond with cough, kegel and bearing down.
+No speculum is required like in a OBGYN office because we are not looking at internal organs; it is a gentle assessment to test strength, test for prolapse, and identify any areas of abnormal tightness that may contribute to pelvic pain or incontinence.
+People are always able to decline if they are not comfortable with going to the internal stage of assessment.
+The pelvic floor muscles can also be assessed on male patients.